 The morning I met the fat man I arrived for work in my usual solitary distemper and was in no mood for the encounter that followed.

-“Did you run into Nick this morning?”, lisps Rylan from somewhere over my left shoulder.
-As I turn to Rylan I am distracted from his anti-biotic glare, I see debris in the river outside.
+“Did you run into Nick this morning?” lisps Rylan from somewhere over my left shoulder.
+As I turn to Rylan I am distracted from his antibiotic glare, I see debris in the river outside.
 It’s sparse at first, odds and sods of timber, the remnants of crates, their contents waving as they pass, bottles of all kinds, then a dog his eyes seeking a saviour, more and more drifts by.
 Beams of varnished wood, logos I don’t recognise, barrels and cartons, tarpaulins strangled by reeds…

-I started towards the bank, dropping my shoulder into Rylan’s chest as I pass him, I exhale “Cunts…” like it’s a blessing or a requiem.
+I start towards the bank, dropping my shoulder into Rylan’s chest as I pass him, I exhale “Cunts…” like it’s a blessing or a requiem.
 My apron falls away, my boots discarded, I drop into the electric water, lightning cold.

 I write to you from the flotsam, this hasty account as I am already forgetting their names…